mehulagg/gitlab/doc/development/elasticsearch.md

 - `pause_indexing!` - Pause indexing while the migration runs.
 This setting will record the indexing setting before the migration runs and set it back to that value when the migration is completed.

-- `space_requirements!` - Check free space available in the target index when the migration runs.
+- `space_requirements!` - Verify that enough free space available in the cluster when the migration runs.
 This setting will halt the migration if the storage required is not available when the migration runs.
-The migration must provide storage required (in bytes) by defining a `space_required_bytes` method.
+The migration must provide space required (in bytes) by defining a `space_required_bytes` method.

 ```ruby
 # frozen_string_literal: true